EchoDongYu/AndProguard/README.md

 ### Note

-- AndGuard does not invade the packaging process and cannot obfuscate the compiled `Class` file.
+- AndProguard does not invade the packaging process and cannot obfuscate the compiled `Class` file.
   It needs to be executed before packaging.
 - The custom naming rules must comply with the naming standards, otherwise the name replacement will not be executed or unpredictable errors will occur.